 A number of issues have not been researched yet at all, and this page will list a few of them.

-1) The motive for the killing has been discussed already i.e., anger at the child followed by staging a sex crime.
-But that motive clearly would produce a lot of bloody clothing.
+1) The motive for the killing has been discussed already i.e., anger at the child followed by staging a sex crime for ethnic reasons.
+But that clearly would produce a lot of bloody clothing on the killer.
 Here is a defense lawyer trying to get info on clothing they appear to have researched.

 2) This issue was brought up briefly by the defense, but was ignored by the jury due to the confusing hocus pocus logic the prosecutor used.
 One aspect of 'Ystr' vs 'str' DNA testing is that while str, or "short tandem repeat" is specific to an individual, Ystr is not.
-A male will have the same Ystr profile as his father, his paternal grandfather etc going back as many generations as passed since there was a significant mutation.
-And also with all the male patrilineal descendants.
-So two male descendant first cousins of two brothers with the same father will have identical Ystr profiles, along with all their sons, and their sons' sons, on and on.
+A male will have the same Ystr profile as his father, and also with all his male patrilineal ancestors, his paternal grandfather etc going back as many generations as passed since there was a significant mutation.
+So two male descendant first cousins of two brothers with the same father will have identical Ystr profiles, along with all their sons, and their sons' sons, on and on until there is a mutation at one of the alleles being looked at.

 Most of the relevant testing was str, but there were some tests which used Ystr.
 The statistical numbers used to determine probabilities come from a United States sample collection and give numbers for certain ethnicities, but the actual probability arrived at by the witness at trial is dubious.